 Thursdays: 8:00am to 4:30pm

-Additionally, travelers should be aware that Friday is the holy day for Muslims, and government offices close from 12:00-2:45 on Fridays.
+Additionally, travellers should be aware that Friday is the holy day for Muslims, and government offices close from 12:00-2:45 on Fridays.
 It is usually difficult to schedule meetings on Friday afternoons, especially with government agencies.

-Malaysia does not practice daylight saving time, and is UTC +08:00 (EST + 12 hours) in spring/summer and UTC +9.00 (EST + 13 hours) in the fall/winter.
+Malaysia does not practice daylight saving time and is UTC +08:00 (EST + 12 hours) in spring/summer and UTC +9.00 (EST + 13 hours) in the fall/winter.

 Notice to Visitors!